Aymenkenway/coursemaster_backend/README.md

 🤝 Contributing

-We appreciate contributions!
+➡️We appreciate contributions!
 To contribute:

     Fork the repository.

     Create a new branch for your feature:

     git checkout -b feature-branch

-Commit your changes:
+➡️Commit your changes:

     git commit -m "Add new feature"

-Push to your branch:
+➡️Push to your branch:

     git push origin feature-branch